litingfeng/Localization-by-OrdEmbed/README.md

 to achieve this.
 - __Learn ordinal embedding__: train an ordinal embedding network which has the property that the closer the box to groundtruth box, the closer the distance in embedding space.
 The closeness in pixel space is measured by IoU, and in embedding space is by L2 distance.
+Note that different from regular object detection method, this method doesn't require classification during training, thus is able to do localization when there's only one class/digit in train set.
+And it can generalize to other digits without finetuning.
 To learn this, we use embedding net shown below,
 <img src="https://github.com/litingfeng/Localization-by-Ordinal-Embedding/blob/main/images/embedingnet.png" width="800" height="160">
 where
 <img src="https://github.com/litingfeng/Localization-by-Ordinal-Embedding/blob/main/images/note.png" width="800" height="120">